Emission photon statistics in collectively interacting dipole atom arrays in the low-intensity limit: Introduction

 In the case of atom-light interactions with high intensities, many of the atoms are simultaneously excited, sometimes even reaching full inversion.
 Superradiance and subradiance can be seen in the emission of photons.
 Ref. \cite{ma2022,FR2021} have studied the correlations in the photons emitted in such systems.
 They showed that bunching is a characteristic of the emission in superradiant systems in this regime of near-total inversion.
 Alternatively, will these associations be valid in the opposite regime, where the intensity is low enough that there are only one or two excitations on average?
 The process of building coherences for the enhanced/suppressed emission is quite different in the two cases.

 When atoms interact with the incident light, there are two types of contributions that give rise to photon correlations.
 The first is due to the interference of the incoming driving light and the emitted light, which is analogous to the $g^{(2)}$ in the forward direction in systems such as atom arrays.
-In the low-intensity limit, this effect primarily comes from the single excitation states of the ensemble, which has a population proportional to the intensity ($\propto \Omega^2$).
-The terms from the double excitation states will be proportional to the square of intensity ($\propto \Omega^4$) and will not have a significant contribution.
+In the low-intensity limit, this effect primarily comes from the single-excitation states of the ensemble, which has a population proportional to the intensity ($\propto \Omega^2$).
+The terms from the double-excitation states will be proportional to the square of intensity ($\propto \Omega^4$) and will not have a significant contribution.

 Alternatively, in the backward direction, the correlations arise only because of the light emitted by the ensemble.
 These correlations arise purely because of the interactions between the atoms in the ensemble.
-The second-order correlation between two emitted photons no longer depends only on the single excitation states, but also on the doubly excited states.
-Hence, we will include and focus on how the doubly excited states evolve and contribute to the dynamics of the second-order correlation of the photon emission.
+The second-order correlation between two emitted photons no longer depends only on the single-excitation states, but also on the doubly-excited states.
+Hence, we will include and focus on how the doubly-excited states evolve and contribute to the dynamics of the second-order correlation of the photon emission.
 We study the correlations only in the emitted light, without including the incoming laser field, which is analogous to studying the backward scattering of light.

 In this paper, we explore how the correlations in the emitted light are affected by the decay rate of the system.
 The study focuses on a system consisting of collectively interacting dipole atoms arranged in sub-wavelength arrays.
 The atoms are excited by constant incident light with weak intensity, and the system is driven to steady state.
-We particularly emphasize investigating the early time correlation function $g^{(2)}(0)$ to determine the emission statistics.
+We particularly emphasize investigating the zero-time-delay correlation function $g^{(2)}(\tau = 0)$ to determine the emission statistics.
 It describes the probability of two photons being emitted together, normalized by their independent emission.
 When the photons emitted hold no correlations, it will have $g^{(2)}(0) = 1$.
 If the photons are more prone to being emitted together, it is called bunched emission and will have a $g^{(2)}(0) > 1$.
 The opposite is called anti-bunching and will have a $g^{(2)}(0) < 1$.